 OeKB Term Loan Facilities.
-On June 20, 2017, Sappi Papier Holding GmbH entered into a new agreement to replace its existing term loan facility with OeKB dated July 10, 2012, as previously amended and restated on September 18, 2013 and March 16, 2015 (as amended and restated on February 28, 2018, and as further amended on October 10, 2019, April 9, 2020 and May 12, 2020, the "OeKB Term Loan Facility I").
-The commitments under the OeKB Term Loan Facility I are for €31.6 million.
-At March 2020, the outstanding balance under the OeKB Term Loan Facility I was €40.8 million.
+On June 20, 2017, the Sappi Papier Holding GmbH entered into a new agreement to replace its existing term loan facility with OeKB dated July 10, 2012, as previously amended and restated on September 18, 2013 and March 16, 2015 (as amended and restated on February 28, 2018, and as further amended on October 10, 2019, April 9, 2020, May 12, 2020, October 30, 2020 and February 26, 2021, the "OeKB Term Loan Facility I").
+The commitments under the OeKB Term Loan Facility I are for €1.6 million.
+At December 2020, the outstanding balance under the OeKB Term Loan Facility I was €20.4 million.
 The annual interest rate on borrowings under the OeKB Term Loan Facility I is calculated based on the OeKB financing rate plus a margin varying between 0.85% and 2.10%, depending on the credit rating assigned to the Sappi Group, plus certain costs.
-The margin at the date of this document was 1.35% per annum.
-Further, on June 20, 2017, we entered into another term loan facility with OeKB (as amended and restated on February 28, 2018, and as further amended on October 10, 2019, April 9, 2020 and May 12, 2020, the "OeKB Term Loan Facility II" and together with OeKB Term Loan Facility I, the "OeKB Term Loan Facilities").
+The margin at the date of this document was 1.48% per annum.
+Further, on June 20, 2017, we entered into another term loan facility with OeKB (as amended and restated on February 28, 2018, and as further amended on October 10, 2019, April 9, 2020, May 12, 2020, October 30, 2020 and February 26, 2021, the "OeKB Term Loan Facility II" and together with OeKB Term Loan Facility I, the "OeKB Term Loan Facilities").
 The commitments under the OeKB Term Loan Facility II are for €150 million.
-At March 2020, the outstanding balance under the OeKB Term Loan Facility II was €32 million.
+At December 2020, the outstanding balance under the OeKB Term Loan Facility II was €14 million.
 The annual interest rate on borrowings under the OeKB Term Loan Facility II is calculated based on the OeKB financing rate plus a margin varying between 1.20% and 2.60% depending on the credit rating assigned to the Sappi Group, plus certain costs.
-The margin at the date of this document was 1.85% per annum.
-Further, on October 31, 2019, we entered into another term loan facility with OeKB (as amended on April 9, 2020 and May 12, 2020, "OeKB Term Loan Facility III" and together with OeKB Term Loan Facility I and the OeKB Term Loan Facility II, the "OeKB Term Loan Facilities").
-The commitments under the OeKB Term Loan Facility III are for €74 million and CAD129 million, respectively.
-At March 2020, the outstanding balance under the OeKB Term Loan Facility III was €74 million and CAD 129 million.
+The margin at the date of this document was 1.98% per annum.
+Further, on October 31, 2019, we entered into another term loan facility with OeKB (as amended on April 9, 2020, May 12, 2020, October 30, 2020 and February 26, 2021, "OeKB Term Loan Facility III" and together with OeKB Term Loan Facility I and the OeKB Term Loan Facility II, the "OeKB Term Loan Facilities").
+The commitments under the OeKB Term Loan Facility

+III are for €74 million and CAD129 million, respectively.
+At December 2020, the outstanding balance under the OeKB Term Loan Facility III was €74 million and CAD 129 million.
 The annual interest rate on borrowings under the OeKB Term Loan Facility III is calculated based on the OeKB financing rate plus a margin varying between 0.80% and 2.00%, depending on the currency of the loan and the credit rating assigned to the Sappi Group, plus certain costs.
-The margin at the date of this document was 1.40% per annum.
+The margin at the date of this document was 1.50% per annum.
 The OeKB Term Loan Facilities are guaranteed by Sappi Limited and the same subsidiaries that are guarantors (other than Sappi Papier Holding GmbH) under the Revolving Credit Facility.
 The obligations under the OeKB Term Loan Facilities are unsecured.
 The other material terms of the OeKB Term Loan Facilities, including the financial covenants (and the suspension thereof as described under "-Financial Covenants"), the undertakings and the events of default, are substantially the same as the terms of the Revolving Credit Facility.